 The Teachers and Teaching research program in the School of Education aims to achieve high quality research, training and knowledge translation in the development and testing of interventions and innovations that will be used and sustained in the practice of teaching and teacher development across a broad range of contexts.

 Teachers and Teaching Program members (L to R) Dr Kathryn Holmes, Prof Max Smith, Prof Jenny Gore and Dr Nicole Mockler (in screen)

-The Teachers and Teaching research program investigates teacher professional learning (including preservice, induction, inservice and leadership) and teaching practice (including curriculum, pedagogy, and assessment) with particular emphases on quality, equity and technology.
+Teachers and Teaching, an education research program in the School of Education at the University of Newcastle, investigates teacher professional learning (including preservice, induction, inservice and leadership) and teaching practice (including curriculum, pedagogy, and assessment) with particular emphases on quality, equity and technology.

-The research program aims to examine these interrelationships throughout teachers' careers and across curriculum areas and schooling contexts, by targeting populations (such as Aboriginal teachers), curriculum areas (such as mathematics education), and social and educational challenges (including student aspirations and the integration of ICT with pedagogy).
+The research program aims to examine these interrelationships throughout teachers' careers and across curriculum areas and schooling contexts.
+It targets populations, such as Aboriginal teachers, curriculum areas, such as mathematics education, and social and educational challenges, including student aspirations and the integration of ICT with pedagogy.

 In order to improve the quality of teaching and teacher education in the interests of students everywhere, Teachers and Teaching combines the disciplinary and methodological expertise of educational researchers to address issues at the forefront of state and national policy agendas and at the cutting edge of academic scholarship.
 Research and training activities cover the spectrum of theory development and measurement, intervention conceptualisation and testing, and knowledge transfer.